Webcampak/Documentation/webcampak3.x/src/docs/Learn/en_Sources.md

 ## File structure

-In most cases, access to webcampak files is done through FTP, using some of the automatically created account.
+In most cases, access to Webcampak files is done through FTP, using some of the automatically created account.

-A gloabl FTP account (wpresources) is available for admins to access shared webcampak elements, such as:
+A gloabl FTP account (wpresources) is available for admins to access shared Webcampak elements, such as:

 * cache files (temporary files created by Webcampak)
-* webcampak database (users, permissions, sources details)
+* Webcampak database (users, permissions, sources details)
 * emails (queued, sent, failed)
 * configuration files
 * logs